 BetterCloud is dedicated to innovating for IT professionals, which is why we’re constantly adding new features to the platform.
 At last year’s customer conference, Altitude, we presented a few feature ideas and posed a question to our attendees: Which one is most important to you?
 The number one requested feature was Activity-based Alerts, and at BetterCloud, your feedback directly shapes our product.

-That’s why we are thrilled to talk about Activity-based Alerts, currently available for Okta, Dropbox, and G Suite.
+That’s why we are thrilled to talk about Activity-based Alerts, currently available for Okta, Dropbox, Box, and G Suite.

 How you (our customers) helped make Activity-based Alerts a reality

 When we asked our customers last year at Altitude what they’d like to be informed of in their SaaS environment, we heard feedback like:

 - “I want be notified when X number of files/records are downloaded in a specified amount of time.”

 - “I want alerts for unrecognized IP addresses.”

 - “I want to know when users have suspicious or failed logins.”

 - “I want to monitor end user activity across providers.”